glennji/glennjicom-academic/content/experience/engineering-practice-lead/experience.md

 active = true  # Activate this widget? true/false
 weight = 40  # Order that this section will appear.

-title = "Curriculum Vitae"
-subtitle = "Career & Work Experience"
+title = "Engineering Practice Lead (Cloud & DevOps)" subtitle = "Engagements & Experience at Industrie&Co"

 [design.background]
   # Apply a background color, gradient, or image.